tsarouxas/wordget/README.md

 # Mampire v1.1.2
-Download a Wordpress site + db into a virtualhost in MAMP
+Download a Wordpress site + db into a virtualhost in MAMP or LOCALWP by Flywheel

 Downloads all Wordpress project files and imports remote database for local development in MAMP                    Copyright (C) 2019 Hellenic Technologies https://hellenictechnologies.com/